Yanuk-K/epic-nfts/README.md

 # \_Buildspace Project

-# Build a Web3 App with Solidity + Ethereum Smart Contracts
+# Mint your own NFT collection and ship a Web3 app to show them off

-This React/Solidity project allows users to wave at each other, sending messages and entering a chance to earn ETH.
+This React/Solidity project allows users to mint a SVG randomized NFTs on the Rinkeby testnet

 Run/Deploy on Rinkeby